toxycist/Pharaoh/README.md

 # How to run

 <code>server.py</code> is the server hosting the game. <code>game.py</code> is the client/player.
-Server and one of the clients can be ran on the same device, the second client requires a separate device.
+The server and one of the clients can be ran on the same device, the second client requires a separate device.